Best Everyday Carry Mistakes You Need To Avoid

 Make certain your new tool has a generous return policy.

-You’ll want to thoroughly test out any and all gear before fully committing it to your everyday carry.
+You’ll want to thoroughly test any gear before fully committing it to your everyday carry.

-What happens if you don’t test your new wonderful survival tool and then it breaks the first time you really do need it?
-Not cool.
+What happens if you don’t test your new wonderful survival tool and then it breaks the first time you do need it?

 Cost?

-Do some basic research and don’t just get sucked into the marketing spiel.
+Do basic research, and don’t get sucked into the marketing spiel.

-I’d rather you build your EDC out over time and get good quality gear than have a totally complete EDC with a bunch of suspect tools.
+I’d rather you build your EDC over time and get good-quality gear than have a complete EDC with many suspect tools.

 Is there anything lighter or more compact?